EzgiTastan/k8s/README.md

 ## Prerequisites

-Before you begin, ensure you have the following installed:
+Before you begin, ensure you have the following technologies are installed:
 - Kubernetes
 - Docker